 - You can access airline web check-in services and check your real-time flight information status at WWW.YQR.CA

 YQR experiences heavier than normal traffic during the winter season with many travelling to a sun destination.
-As such, we strongly recommend that you arrive well in advance for both scheduled and charter departures.
-Please check with your airline regarding recommended check-in times.
+As such, we strongly recommend that you arrive well in advance for both scheduled (domestic and transborder), charter and international departures.
+Please check with your airline regarding recommended check-in times or click HERE.

 Customers are advised to keep in mind security measures when preparing to travel.
 For the most up-to-date regulations governing carry-on and checked luggage, check the Canadian Air Transport Security Authority (CATSA) website at HTTP://WWW.CATSA-ACSTA.GC.CA.